tpm2-software/tpm2-tss/README.md

 To run integration tests on a physical TPM device, including a TPM hardware or a software TPM implemented in platform firmware the configure script provides two options.
-The first option is called --with-ptpm and it is used to point to the TPM device interface exposed by the OS, for example:
+The first option is called --with-device and it is used to point to the TPM device interface exposed by the OS, for example:

 ```
-  $ ./configure  --with-ptpm=/dev/tpm0
+  $ ./configure  --with-device=/dev/tpm0
 ```
-The second option, --with-ptpmtests, enables a "class" of test.
+The second option, --with-devicetests, enables a "class" of test.
 There are three classes:
 1. destructive - these tests can affect TPM capability or lifespan
 2. mandatory   - these tests check all the functionality that is mandatory